tarwn/lessthandot-hugo/blogs/content/posts/2008-12-12-extracting-numbers-with-sql-server.md

 ---
 We all have perfectly normalized tables, with perfectly scrubbed data, right?
 I wish!
 Sometimes we are stuck with dirty data in legacy applications.
 What's worse is that we are sometimes expected to do interesting things with dirty data.
 In this blog, I will show you how to extract a number from a varchar column that contains letters and numbers.

-First, let’s take a look at what some of that data might look like:
+First, let's take a look at what some of that data might look like:

 <span style="color:blue;">2.1 miles<br /> 4 miles<br /> Approximately 6.5 miles<br /> 3.9<br /> 7.2miles</span>